ItsSimko/MVC-Weather-App/README.md

 5. Set up the database connection string in the `appsettings.json` file.
 6. Navigate to the Vue.js frontend directory and install dependencies using npm or yarn.
 7. Build and run the application.
-8. Setup for production using IIS and following VS [extenstion](https://marketplace.visualstudio.com/items?itemName=MakotoAtsu.AspNetCoreViteStarter).
+8. Setup for production using IIS and following VS [extension](https://marketplace.visualstudio.com/items?itemName=MakotoAtsu.AspNetCoreViteStarter).

 ## Usage

 1. **Homepage**: Upon accessing the application, users can view the current weather for a default location.
-2. **Register/Login**: Users can register an account or log in to save favorite locations.
+2. **Register/Login**: Admins can register an account or log in to manipulate site settings.
 3. **Search**: Enter a location to get the current weather conditions and forecast.
-4.  **Admin**: Ability to set user privelage levels, and update site headers.
+4.  **Admin**: Ability to set user privilege levels, and update site headers.

 ## API Reference